 So, then, does this mean your loop invariant needs to speak about everything in the heap whenever the heap is an assignment target of the loop?

-But when it is not, you need to be explicit about the modifies clause and the loop invariants.
-In particular
+But when it is not, you need to be explicit about the modifies

-• then write a loop invariant that includes assertions about any variable that is listed in the modifies clause or is an assignment target in the loop body.
+clause for the loop that includes all objects whose fields might be assigned in the loop body (or listed in the modifies clauses of anything the loop body calls) - then write a loop invariant that includes assertions about any variable that is listed in the modifies clause or is an assignment target in the loop body.
 Very typically, the invariant will give a value for each havoced variable showing its relationship to the loop index.

 For example, a loop that sets the elements of an array to some initial value might look like this: